Remote acupuncture balances vital energy (Qi) in the body's meridians, identifying and clearing blockages that cause physical or emotional issues.

 This highlights which sessions had the biggest impact and in what way.

-It also helps when you review progress with Guadalupe.
+It also helps when you review progress.
 You might notice patterns like: “After the third session I had a strong emotional release, and since then my anxiety has been much lower.”

-Those notes help Guadalupe adjust the treatment plan with more accuracy.
+Those notes help adjust the treatment plan with more accuracy.

 Duration of relief